 Orthodox Romanians, Catholic Hungarians (called Szekelys in these parts), Protestant Saxon-Germans and even Jews have lived here for almost 800 years so you can imagine the melting pot of cultures, traditions and lifestyles that followed.
 And the cities of Brasov, Sibiu, Cluj-Napoca or Oradea, your gateways into this fascinating region, are not only representative of this multiculturalism but also charming in their own way.

-So we put together a list of the best places to visit in Transylvania that will open your eyes to the wonders of this region.
-And Romanian Friend knows the best local guides and tours you can book so that you will make the most out of your trip!
+So here's the short guide we locals put together to help you see the best of Transylvania, with its must see sights and authentic local life feeling.
+And we know the best local guides and tours you can book to make the most out of your trip!

 1. Bran Castle or (also wrongly known as) the infamous Dracula Castle